Fujian–Taiwan relationship: Races

 The ethnic groups in Taiwan are mainly indigenous and Han people.
 One theory states that there were once brown people and pygmies in Taiwan, but they have become extinct.
 Today's ethnic minorities in Taiwan are commonly known as the "indigenous people", who arrived in Taiwan earlier than the Hans, and belonged to one of the branches of the Austronesian ethnic group.'

 The Han people in Taiwan are divided into three groups: Hoklo people, Hakka people and others (Waishengren).
 Among them, the Hoklos moved in from southern Fujian and the eastern coast of Guangdong, the Hakkas moved in from the eastern inland of Guangdong and western Fujian, and the other provinces were the people of the mainland that moved to Taiwan with the Kuomintang after the civil war.
-In the late period of the Polish rule of Taiwan, there were about 25,000 Han men in Taiwan, most of whom were Fujian immigrants.
+In the late period of the Dutch rule of Taiwan, there were about 25,000 Han men in Taiwan, most of whom were Fujian immigrants.
 During the rule of Japan in 1903, there were 3.03 million Han Chinese in Taiwan, of which 2.39 million spoke the Minnan dialect.
 In 1926, the "Taiwanese Ethnic Groups in Taiwanese Nationality Survey" recorded that of Taiwan's 3.76 million people, 3.12 million were ancestors of Fujian Province, accounting for about 83%.
 A 2004 survey showed that Hans accounted for 98% of Taiwan's population, with the indigenous people accounting for less than 2%.
 Among them, about 70% were Quanzhang Hoklo (descendants of Fujian immigrants from Fujian with ancestral homes at Quanzhou or Zhangzhou), and about 15% were Hakkas.
 According to a genetic study in 2007 by Dr. Lin Mali of the Mackay Memorial Hospital, the composition of the ethnic group in Taiwan was 73.5% Minnan, 17.5% Hakka, 7.5% Waishengren who moved to Taiwan after 1945 and 1.5% indigenous.

 Common surnames in Taiwan include Chen, Lin, Huang, Zhang, Li, Wang, Wu, Cai, Liu, Yang etc. Most of their ancestors emigrated from Fujian to Taiwan.
 For example: among the Taiwanese surnamed Huang, 80% originated from Hoklo and about 15% were from Hakka.
 Most of those Huang-surnamed people, Hoklo or Hakka, who came to Taiwan in the Ming and Qing dynasties were descendants of Huang Shougong or Huang Qiao, both from Tang dynasty.
 The ninth-largest surname of Taiwan, Tsai (or Cai), includes nearly one million people.
 The ancestral home of Cai Wanlin, a well-known entrepreneur in Taiwan, is Jinjiang, Fujian.
 The five major families in Taiwan: the Keelung Yan family, the Banqiao Lin family, the Wufeng Lin family, the Lukang Gu (辜) family, and the Kaohsiung Chen family are all Fujian immigrants.

 On June 8, 2013, to commemorate the birth of "The Founder of Zhangzhou" Tan Goan-Kong's 1357th birthday, Chen Yongmeng, the chairman of the Chen Clan Association of Bingzhou in Xiamen, and his ancestors, together with the clan members of the Chen Clan association of Bingzhou in Taiwan, held a memorial and prayer together in a temple in Shilin, Taipei.